usnistgov/sesame/doc/reference/sesame.solvers.rst

 The functions below belong to the default solver `sesame.solvers.default` which is created upon loading sesame.
-We made these functions available once sesame is loaded making the solver completely transparent for the user (e.g. one can call `sesame.solve_equilibrium`).
+We made these functions available once sesame is loaded making the solver completely transparent for the user.
 The solver stores the equilibrium potential of the system as soon as it has been computed.

 .. module:: sesame.solvers
 .. module:: sesame.solvers.default